Back to blog

 Download Numbers That Surprised Me

 glin-profanity consistently outperforms everything else by a wide margin.
-A content moderation utility being the most downloaded package makes sense in retrospect — it's solving a problem every social app has and nobody wants to build themselves.
+A content moderation utility being the most downloaded package makes sense in retrospect.
+It's solving a problem every social app has and nobody wants to build themselves.
 The narrow, specific utility beats the ambitious general-purpose toolkit.

 @glincker/geokit downloads are lower but the issues are more interesting.
 The users are building real geographic applications with genuine technical depth.
 Quality of engagement matters more than quantity.